iswunistuttgart/latex_template_students/README.md

 ## How to use it:

 1. Set up the project
-   1. Search for ISW student thesis template on [Overleaf](https://www.overleaf.com/latex/templates?addsearch=isw20student20thesis) (**TODO: not yet online**), then start your project from there.
+   1. Search for ISW student thesis template on [Overleaf](https://www.overleaf.com/latex/templates/isw-student-thesis/xjwkfntnwrwc), then start your project from there.
 This is the prefered method.
 No Latex installation, no package problems, just write.
    2. Or get it from this repository.
       - You need LaTeX installed on your operating system
       - Compile it with Lualatex [recommended] or pdflatex